-Also, while you will notice that there is a space for the number of students enrolled in kindergarten, it is important to recognize that kindergarten is not mandatory in California this coming 2016-2017 school year.
-Therefore, if you have a child who is younger than compulsory school age (is not age 6 by September 1, 2016 and whom you may consider being at a kindergarten or first grade level, you are not required to enroll him in your school or count him on your school’s affidavit.
+Also, while you will notice that there is a space for the number of students enrolled in kindergarten, it is important to recognize that kindergarten is not mandatory in California.
+Therefore, if you have a child who is younger than compulsory school age (is not age 6 by September 1, 2017 and whom you may consider being at a kindergarten or first grade level), you are not required to enroll him in your school or count him on your school’s affidavit.

 How To File An Affidavit